 Any breach of this policy may result in counselling or disciplinary action, including termination of employment.

-This policy will be approved by the Board on 22 January 2020.
+This policy has been approved by the Board.

-This policy shall be reviewed annually by the Chief Risk Officer.
+This policy shall be reviewed biennially by the Chief Risk Officer.

 Any proposed revisions to this policy must be presented by the Risk Committee to the board of directors for approval.

 ATO means Australian Taxation Office.

 Associate has the meaning given to it in the Act.